 An attack on Guam would be met with a "strong and resolute retaliation" from South Korea’s military, a South Korean Joint Chiefs of Staff spokesman told reporters.
 "If North Korea commits provocations despite our stern warning, it will face a strong response from South Korea’s military and the US-South Korea alliance," the spokesman added.

-Meanwhile, Japanese Defense Minister Itsunori Onodera said Japan can legally intercept North Korean missiles aimed at Guam if they pass over Japanese territory, and that Tokyo reserves the right to invoke collective self-defense to ensure Japan’s security.
+Meanwhile, Japanese Defense Minister Itsunori Onodera said Japan can legally intercept North Korean missiles aimed at Guam if they pass over Japanese territory, and that Tokyo reserves the right to invoke collective self-defence to ensure Japan’s security.

 Trump’s declaration that North Korea will endure the “fire and fury” of the US military arsenal was “one of the most bellicose remarks made in public by a US president since the atom bombings of Hiroshima and Nagasaki that were announced back in 1945,” Asia political expert Keith Bennett told Radio Sputnik’s Loud & Clear on Wednesday.